cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Bad Ephemeral Randomness

-If the randomness used for KEM encapsulation is bad, i.e. of low entropy or compromised because of a broken or subverted random number generator, the confidentiality guarantees of HPKE degrade significantly.
+If the randomness used for KEM encapsulation is bad -- i.e. of low entropy or compromised because of a broken or subverted random number generator -- the confidentiality guarantees of HPKE degrade significantly.
 In Base mode, confidentiality guarantees can be lost completely; in the other modes, at least forward secrecy with respect to sender compromise can be lost completely.